bandlab/Guide/using_chew/updating_your_audio_interface_mac_osx.md

 # Updating your Audio Interface on Mac OSX

-For Mac OSX users, you'll need to follow these steps to update your audio output to either an audio desk or controller input, connect the device and follow these steps.
+For Mac OSX users, you'll need to follow these steps to update your audio interface to either an audio desk or controller input, connect the device and follow these steps.

 ## 1. Open System Preferences